 We thought about it carefully and decided all the functionality needed for in-depth Training Needs Analysis could not be fitted into the Main Dashboard.
 Thus, we chose to create a separate Training Needs Analysis dashboard.

 With this dashboard, you can create custom TNAs, unique to your requirements, and the needs of your company.

 One simple way to find out your company’s training needs is to pull out skills that meet the following two criteria:

 1. Quite a few employees have the skill.

 2. The skill has a low skill score rating across employees.

-If there is a particular skill owned by quite a few people, this may indicate that the skill is important to the company.
-If you then find out the average score for this skill is less than “Competent”, it may be time to train.
+If there is a particular skill that quite a few people own, this may indicate that the skill is important to the company.
+If you, then, find out the average score for this skill is less than “Competent”, it may be time to train.

 With our new TNA dashboard, you can find this out very easily.
 With the first section on top, you can ask the system to return skills that are owned by at least X number of people, for which the average score is less than Y.